luk3mn/certification_nlw/README.md

 <p align="justify">
-  In this project, it can find subjects like, such as:
+  In this project, we were able to find subjects like, such as:

   - **ORM;**
   - **JPA;**